 Teaching Her to Shave

-Go to the store for a razor and shaving cream or gel.
+Get a razor like this one and shaving cream or gel.
 Gels designed for women seem to be significantly thicker and stay on better while learning.
 They feel better too.

 While sitting on the edge of the tub, or in it if your daughter is comfortable, show her step-by-step using yourself as an example.

 If you’re a single dad, you can still guide her by having her in a bathing suit or shorts on the side of the tub.

 If this is overly awkward, consider asking the mom of one of her friends or a female family member.

 Techniques and Tips from the expert -that’s YOU!

 A sharp razor is less likely to cut.
 After 4-5 uses a blade will become dull and are more likely to nick the skin.

 Never dry shave or use soap.